rburgst/sports-keystone-next/doc/article.md

     },
 ```

-Finally we add the `insertSeedData` method:
+Finally, we add the `insertSeedData` method:

 ```typescript
 import { KeystoneContext } from '@keystone-next/keystone/types'